-In this easy guide, you’ll learn how to clean a Cuisinart Coffee maker.
+In this guide, you’ll learn how to clean a Cuisinart Coffee maker.

 If you are a coffee lover, there is nothing better than the feeling of making your own coffee.
-And when you make your own coffee there is no tool better than your Cuisinart.
+And when you make your own coffee there is no tool better than your Cuisinart coffee maker.

 But, when you are a regular coffee drinker and use the coffee maker multiple times almost every day, you would need to ensure that the coffee maker is kept in its best working condition.

-The Cleaning of your Coffee Maker can be divided into two parts which are:
+The Cleaning of your Cuisinart Coffee Maker can be divided into two parts which are:

 Now that we know the two parts of cleaning the Coffee Maker, we can now break down these parts into how to descale and decalcify your coffee maker and then how to clean it with soap and water.